dbountouridis/sentimentLSTM/README.md

 # Sentiment classification using word2vec and LSTM
 Sentiment classification is a popular task in NLP.
 This notebook uses wor2vec representations and compares various classifiers: from the typical k-NN to the more advanced LSTM networks.
 For LSTMs specifically, we are interested in using both pre-trained and not pre-trained embeddings.
-The code is based on the works of:
+The code is based on the following works of:

 https://www.kaggle.com/ngyptr/lstm-sentiment-analysis-keras/data